 Community Ecology of Pine Rockland Plants

 The pine rockland ecosystem of south Florida is one of the most critically imperiled ecosystems on earth.
 Pine rocklands remain on only 2% of their historic range due to habitat fragmentation, fire suppression, and invasive species.
 Conservation and restoration of the pine rockland ecosystem requires a multifaceted approach that considers not only habitat restoration, endangered species, and invasive species, but relationships between them.
 Our research focuses on understanding how fire suppression, invasive species, and fragmentation alter the taxonomic, phylogenetic, and functional diversity in remnant pine rockland fragments.
 Through a project funded by the Eppley Foundation, we developed a community phylogeny for all pine rockland plants.
-Currently, we are using this phylogenetic tree to understand how pine rockland plant communities change over space and time in response to anthropogenic drivers in the pine rockland at the UF IFAS Tropical Research and Education Center (TREC) and pine rockalnds in Miami-Dade county.
-This research is a collaboration with Fairchild Tropical Botanical Garden and Emily Sessa (UF, Biology department).
-This project is currently funded by the UF/IFAS Dean of Research office.
+Currently, we are using this phylogenetic tree to understand how pine rockland plant communities change over space and time in response to anthropogenic drivers in the pine rockland at the UF IFAS Tropical Research and Education Center (TREC) and pine rockalnds in Miami-Dade county and Everglades National Park.
+This research is a collaboration with Fairchild Tropical Botanical Garden, Emily Sessa (UF, Biology department), Rae Crandall (UF, School of Forest Resources and Conservation).
+This project is currently funded by the UF/IFAS Dean of Research office and the US National Park Service.

 An integrative approach to quantifying the response of ecological assemblages to anthropogenic stressors